 The Northern Michigan wine industry has aged well: since the first experimental vine plantings in the 60s and 70s, more than three dozen Northern Michigan wineries have taken root.
 The majority of those wineries are located on estate vineyards on the Old Mission Peninsula north of Traverse City and in Leelanau County—two regions where Lake Michigan and other bodies of water moderate otherwise extreme seasonal temperatures.
 Beyond Old Mission and Leelanau, a small group of innovative newcomers have cropped up at the Tip of the Mitt near Petoskey and Harbor Springs.

-Northern Michigan’s wineries—and the wines they produce—are a gift that everyone (of legal drinking age, anyway) can enjoy, and MyNorth wants to make your winery trips and sips as pleasant and effortless as possible.
+Northern Michigan’s wineries—and the wines they produce—are a gift that everyone (of legal drinking age, anyway) can enjoy, and we want to make your winery trips and sips as pleasant and effortless as possible.
 Read on to find basic information and useful links that provide a crash course in Northern Michigan wine.

 The wineries of Northern Michigan divide into three neat geographic categories: Leelanau County, Old Mission Peninsula and Traverse City, and Petoskey and Harbor Springs.

 The first Northern Michigan vineyards were planted in Leelanau County at Boskydel Vineyard in 1965.
-With Lake Michigan to the west and Grand Traverse Bay to the east, Leelanau County forms a triangular shaped peninsula, the southeast corner of which is located near Traverse City.
-Leelanau County has garnered a well-deserved reputation as an outdoor and foodie paradise—just ask celebrity chef and Leelanau summer resident Mario Batali about Northern Michigan’s food and drink scene—and the county’s 25+ wineries have certainly contributed to Leelanau’s culinary and cultural fabric.
+With Lake Michigan to the west and Grand Traverse Bay to the east, Leelanau County forms a triangular-shaped peninsula, the southeast corner of which is located near Traverse City.
+Leelanau County has garnered a well-deserved reputation as an outdoor and foodie paradise—just ask celebrity chef and Leelanau summer resident Mario Batali about Northern Michigan’s food and drink scene—and the county’s 25 plus wineries have certainly contributed to Leelanau’s culinary and cultural fabric.

-North of Traverse City, there are 8 operational wineries on Old Mission Peninsula (with several more well on the way) that have all organized as the Wineries of Old Mission (WOMP).
+North of Traverse City, there are 10 wineries on Old Mission Peninsula.
+Nine of them have organized as the Wineries of Old Mission Peninsula (WOMP).
 Among these wineries are industry stalwarts like Chateau Chantal and Chateau Grand Traverse.
 The Old Mission Peninsula is a narrow strip of land that stretches for 18 miles north of Traverse City; the peninsula is flanked by East and West Grand Traverse Bay on either side.
 Old Mission has historically been an agricultural Eden: in the last 40 years, the peninsula’s fruitful cherry orchards have been slowly supplanted by vineyards growing numerous classic vinifera varieties like riesling, chardonnay and the three pinots.

 Several urban wineries and tasting rooms are within Traverse City, most notably Left Foot Charley, the whites of which are highly acclaimed.
 Follow the link below to learn more about the wineries in and around Traverse City and the Old Mission Peninsula.

-The last Northern Michigan wine-producing region of note is within Emmet County, where eight wineries near Petoskey and Harbor Springs have planted cold-hardly hybrid grapes on vast vineyards.
+The last Northern Michigan wine-producing region of note is within Emmet County, where nine wineries near Petoskey and Harbor Springs have planted ccold-hardy hybrid grapes on vast vineyards.
 While a relatively recent development—many plantings have taken place within the last half decade—the potential for these non-traditional varieties is immense.
 Follow the link below to discover the wineries near Petoskey and Harbor Springs:

 Red, White and Delicious: The Varieties in Northern Michigan

 Northern Michigan red wines haven’t enjoyed the prestige that whites have for a number of reasons.
 For one, Northern Michigan’s relatively mild, short summers generally mean that the hallmark bold flavors of reds do not have the time to develop on the vine.
 Nevertheless, a number of red varieties thrive in Northern Michigan.
-Discover those grapes and more about Northern Michigan reds by clicking on the link below:
+Discover those grapes and more about Northern Michigan reds below:

 Wine is a social sport, which is why there are so many events and touring options available to the thirsty oenophile.
 Follow the links below to discover unique tasting and touring options in Northern Michigan, as well as pairing tips for your next get-together: